While most liens survive a bankruptcy discharge, some liens get wiped out.

-Each of them is a lien, but all liens are not the same in bankruptcy.
+Each of them is a lien, but some get different treatment in bankruptcy.

 A lien gives the creditor holding the lien an interest in the debtor’s property, real or personal.
-Ordinarily, the lien must be paid off before any of the value in the collateral goes to the owner of the property.
+With that interest comes the right to compel a sale of the property to pay the debt secured by the lien.

 Liens come in three varieties: voluntary, judicial, and statutory.

-While you’re stuck with some liens, some can be whittled down to size, and some can be eliminated altogether when you file bankruptcy.
+And while you’re stuck with some liens after bankruptcy, some can be whittled down to size, and some can be eliminated altogether when you file bankruptcy.